ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 :corresponding:

 --------------------------------------------------------------------------------------------------------------------
-Experience with Data Science for the Programming Impaired: Analysis of Biological Data Using Spreadsheets and Python
+SciSheets: Delivering the Power of Programming With The Simplicity of Spreadsheets
 --------------------------------------------------------------------------------------------------------------------

 .. class:: abstract